Top 5 Colorado Ski Resorts Compared

 Breckenridge

-With five peaks, there’s a lot of skiing at Breckenridge.
-It’s earned a spot on the top 5 Colorado ski resorts because it has over 2,900 acres of skiable terrain with 1,400 acres of groomed trails and almost 190 named trails accessed by 34 lifts.
-The longest trail – called 4 O’Clock – is 3.5 miles long.
-If that’s not enough, test your mettle at one of four terrain parks or on the intimidating 18-foot halfpipe.
+Breckenridge earns its spot among the Top 5 Colorado ski resorts thanks to its expansive terrain and versatile offerings.
+The resort spans five peaks, covering over 2,900 acres of skiable terrain, including 1,400 acres of groomed trails and nearly 190 named runs accessed by 34 lifts.
+The longest trail, 4 O’Clock, stretches 3.5 miles, and thrill-seekers can challenge themselves at one of four terrain parks or the imposing 18-foot halfpipe.

 Telluride

-Many other resorts could have taken this last spot in our top 5 Colorado ski resorts list.
-But we awarded it to Telluride!
-For years, Telluride was Colorado skiing’s best kept secret – a town more known for its annual music and film festivals than its epic skiing.
-Well, not anymore.
-The secret’s out and Telluride has become one of the most sought-after ski destinations on the planet.
-Boasting huge snowfalls, bluebird skies and more than 2,000 acres of delicious terrain, it’s no wonder why the resort in southwest Colorado is consistently ranked as one of North America’s best.
+Honestly, many resorts could have claimed the final spot on our list of Top 5 Colorado ski resorts, but we chose Telluride.
+For years, this picturesque town was Colorado skiing’s best-kept secret, known more for its annual music and film festivals than its slopes.
+However, that’s no longer the case — Telluride has become one of the most sought-after ski destinations in the world.
+With abundant snowfall, bluebird skies, and over 2,000 acres of skiable terrain, it’s easy to see why this southwest Colorado resort consistently ranks among North America’s finest.

-It’s easy to escape to Telluride for a ski vacation.
-Telluride Regional Airport offers daily non-stop flights from major cities during the ski season.
-The nearby airport is only about 20 minutes from the resort.
+Getting to Telluride is convenient with Telluride Regional Airport, which offers daily nonstop flights from major cities during ski season.
+The airport is just 20 minutes from the resort, making it easy to escape for a ski vacation.

-The town has classic 19th Century Western charm with plenty of Victorian homes lining the streets of the historic mining town.
-It’s like taking a step back in history, but with all of today’s modern conveniences – and awesome skiing.
+The town itself exudes classic 19th-century Western charm, with Victorian homes lining the streets of the historic mining town.
+It’s like stepping back in time, but with all the modern amenities—and some of the best skiing among Colorado ski resorts.

 Contact